If you have ever used a guitar amplifier or a mixing console, you have most likely come across controls called gain and volume.

 So think of the preamp section as the area of the circuit where the tone shaping is done.
 This is home to the gain knob on a guitar amplifier.

 The gain control is the primary knob on most tube amps for electric guitars and distorted sounds!

 The gain control (also known as “trim”) on an analog mixer regulates the amount of input signal it receives from the device plugged into it.

 Because many devices like microphones and instruments can be used on a mixer, the signals from these items can be drastically different.

 The gain control is used to limit how much of the signal is allowed to proceed into the channel circuit.

-Many people mistakenly refer to this control as a volume control which is why this confusion exists in the first place.
+Many people mistakenly refer to this control as a volume adjustment, which is why this confusion exists in the first place.

 But once you turn your gain control down, the channel no longer clips.
 So what’s going on there?